 For WFD, the status classification of the coastal water bodies (and territorial waters in the case of the chemical status) reported at the Quality Element level has been used to populate relevant fields for some criteria/elements (D5 and D8), using the schema ‘ART8_GES’.

-For CFP, the assessed information relating to criteria D3C1 (fishing mortality rates) and D3C2 (spawning stock biomass) per fish stock, together with the target levels required under CFP, are provided from the latest ICES assessments.
+For CFP, the assessed information relating to criteria D3C1 (fishing mortality rates) and D3C2 (spawning stock biomass) per fish stock are provided from the latest ICES assessments.
 For these stocks, the unique stock assessment key provided via the ICES Stock assessment database has been used, where the relevant assessment information (SSB, F) are contained (see example).

 The regional indicators information from HELCOM and OSPAR has been prefilled for the schema ‘Indicators’ and from HELCOM for the schema ‘ART8_GES’.